sendbird/sendbird-platform-sdk-java/docs/GroupChannelApi.md

 <a name="gcAcceptInvitation"></a>
 # **gcAcceptInvitation**
-> SendBirdGroupChannel gcAcceptInvitation(channelUrl, apiToken, gcAcceptInvitationData)
+> SendBirdGroupChannel gcAcceptInvitation(apiToken, channelUrl, gcAcceptInvitationData)

 Accept an invitation